MicrosoftDocs/sql-docs/azure-sql/managed-instance/log-replay-service-overview.md

 Building a custom solution to migrate databases to the cloud with LRS requires several orchestration steps, as shown in the diagram and table later in this section.

-Migration consists of taking database backups on a SQL Server instance, and copying backup files to an Azure Blob Storage account.
+Migration consists of taking database backups on SQL Server, and copying backup files to an Azure Blob Storage account.
 Full, log, and differential backups are supported.
-You then use the LRS cloud service to restore backup files from the Azure Blob Storage account to the SQL Managed Instance deployment.
-The Blob Storage account serves as intermediary storage for backup files between your SQL Server instance and your SQL Managed Instance deployment.
+You then use the LRS cloud service to restore backup files from the Azure Blob Storage account to SQL Managed Instance.
+The Blob Storage account serves as intermediary storage for backup files between SQL Server and SQL Managed Instance.

 LRS monitors your Blob Storage account for any new differential or log backups that are added after the full backup has been restored.
 LRS then automatically restores these new files.
 You can use the service to monitor the progress of backup files that are being restored to the SQL Managed Instance deployment, and stop the process if necessary.